didx-xyz/aries-cloudapi-python/docs/README.md

 ### Authentication

-Authentication is handled by the CloudAPI and, from a client perspective, kept simple and convenient.
-Either, via the Swagger UI auth (padlock button in UI) or via the HEADER data of your client specifying an `x-api-key`.
+Authentication is handled by the CloudAPI, and from a client perspective it's kept simple and convenient.
+Either, via the Swagger UI auth (padlock button in UI) or via the header data of your client specifying an `x-api-key`.
 Regardless of whether you use the UI or another client, the `x-api-key` value consists of two parts, separated by a dot:

 `{role}.{key/token}`

-So, your header has the format `'x-api-key: {role}.{key/token}` which yields, for example, `'x-api-key: governance.adminApiKey'`
+This means the header has the format `'x-api-key: {role}.{key/token}`, which would look like, e.g., `'x-api-key: governance.adminApiKey'` or `'x-api-key: tenant.ey..'` (JWT token).

-The first part `role` specifies the role on the surface and targets the correct endpoints under the hood and authentication mechanisms under the hood.
+The first part, `role`, specifies the role on the surface and targets the correct endpoints and authentication mechanisms under the hood.
 The CloudAPI knows how to interpret the roles and will produce the correct target URLs for e.g., ACA-Py (`tenant` targets the multitenant agent) with the correct header expected by the ACA-Py agent.
-For instance, `tenant` results in a `Bearer {TOKEN}` header against the multitenant agent whereas `tenant-admin` as role results in an `x-api-key` header for the multitenant agent (hence targeting the admin interface of the same multitenant agent).
-You may have noticed now that this mechanism also chooses which ACA-Py instance to target without having to know or specify the URL the agent resides under.
+Internally, `tenant` results in a `Bearer {TOKEN}` header against the multitenant agent whereas `tenant-admin` as role results in an `x-api-key` header for the multitenant agent (hence targeting the admin interface of the same multitenant agent).
+You may have noticed that this mechanism also chooses which ACA-Py instance to target without having to know or specify the URL the agent resides under.

 The `governance` and `-admin` suffixed roles are admin roles.
 The rest are non-admin roles meaning non-admin roles have no exposure to the ACA-Py admin tasks nor any documented endpoints prefixed `admin:` in the CloudAPI.

-For admin roles pass the admin password as the second part of `{role}.{key/token}`.
-For tenant (non-admin role) pass the wallets JWT as the second part of `{role}.{key/token}`.
+For admin roles, pass the admin password as the second part of `{role}.{key}`.
+For tenant (non-admin role) pass the wallets JWT as the second part of `{role}.{token}`.

 Currently, there are three options for `role`: